Central African Republic: Government and politics

-Politics in the Central African Republic formally take place in a framework of a presidential republic.
-In this system, the President is the head of state, with a Prime Minister as head of government.
+Politics of the Central African Republic formally take place in a framework of a presidential republic.
+In this system, the president is the head of state, with a prime minister as head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.

 Changes in government have occurred in recent years by three methods: violence, negotiations, and elections.
 A new constitution was approved by voters in a referendum held on 5 December 2004.
 The government was rated 'Partly Free' from 1991 to 2001 and from 2004 to 2013.
 V-Dem Democracy Indices described Central African Republic as autocratizing in 2024.

 The president is elected by popular vote for a six-year term, and the prime minister is appointed by the president.
 The president also appoints and presides over the Council of Ministers, which initiates laws and oversees government operations.
-However, as of 2018 the official government is not in control of large parts of the country, which are governed by rebel groups.
-Acting president since April 2016 is Faustin-Archange Touadéra who followed the interim government under Catherine Samba-Panza, interim prime minister André Nzapayeké.
+However, as of 2018, the official government is not in control of large parts of the country, which are governed by rebel groups.
+Acting president since April 2016 is Faustin-Archange Touadéra who followed the interim government under Catherine Samba-Panza and interim Prime Minister André Nzapayeké.

 The National Assembly (Assemblée Nationale) has 140 members, elected for a five-year term using the two-round (or run-off) system.
 As in many other former French colonies, the Central African Republic's legal system is based on French law.
 The Supreme Court, or Cour Suprême, is made up of judges appointed by the president.
 There is also a Constitutional Court, and its judges are also appointed by the president.

-Freedom of speech is addressed in the country's constitution, but there have been incidents of government intimidation of the media.
+Freedom of speech is addressed in the constitution, but there have been incidents of government intimidation of the media.
 A report by the International Research & Exchanges Board's media sustainability index noted that "the country minimally met objectives, with segments of the legal system and government opposed to a free media system".